Farm Highlight: The future is non-mulesed

 How an Australian wool producing family successfully ended the painful practice of mulesing

 Since 1890, this family business in New-South-Wales, Australia has been focussing primarily on breeding Merino sheep.
 As 70% of all merino wool for the global clothing industry is produced in Australia, this is not an unusual business in this part of the world.
-However, something is different at Norm and Pip’s farm: their 8,800 merino sheep do not have to undergo the cruel process of mulesing.
+However, something is different at Norm and Pip’s farm: their 8,800 merino sheep do not have to undergo the cruel process of live lamb cutting.

 Mulesing is a gruesome practice where parts of the sheep’s skin are cut off without adequate anaesthesia.
 This procedure is deemed necessary to combat flystrike, as the wrinkles in the sheep’s skin make ideal homes for flies which cause painful infestation.
 Clearly, the intention behind this procedure is to help the sheep.
 However, farmers choose mulesing as the quickest and cheapest (short term) solution– and not because it’s the best way to manage flystrike.